Beaver Scouts (The Scout Association)

 Beaver Scouts, often shortened to Beavers, is the second youngest official section of Scouting operated by The Scout Association in the United Kingdom.
 The core age range for Beaver Scouts is six to eight years.
 Sections of Beaver Scouts are known as Colonies and are run locally by Scout Groups.
 After reaching the age of eight, a Beaver Scout will then move on to Cub Scouts.
 The section officially launched in 1986 but had existed before this as trial and unofficial sections as far back as 1963.

 Beaver Scouts share many of the features of older Scouting sections such as badges for skills learned and challenges and a uniform consisting of a light blue sweatshirt.
 They take a simplified version of the Scout promise.
-Beavers Scouts are open to boys and girls, a change introduced in 1991, and are open to those of different faiths, or none.
+Beavers Scout membership is open to boys and girls, a change introduced in 1991, and open to those of different faiths, or none.

 History

 Early ideas: 1960s

 Since the creation of the Scouting movement in 1907, there was demand from the younger brothers of Scouts who wanted to join in with their older siblings.
 This demand would lead to the creation of Wolf Cubs in 1916 for boys 8 years of age and up but there was still pressure from the younger brothers to become involved.

 The first pre-Cub scheme was set up in Northern Ireland by the 1st Dromore Group in 1963 and was called The Little Brothers, spreading to Belfast with seven groups two years later.
 The creation of an under eight provision was sparked by the launch of other younger sections in other youth organisations at the time, including the Anchors section of the Boys' Brigade, which some feared was partly causing a drop in numbers of Cubs experienced at the time.
 As the scheme expanded throughout the rest of the province, it was given the official name of Beavers in 1966, which had been a name considered by Robert Baden-Powell when creating Wolf Cubs.

-That year The Chief Scout's Advance Party Report was published, which brought to a close a period of reflection undertaken since January 1964 and led to significant structural changes within the organisation, with the question of a pre-Cubs section having been looked into.
+That year The Chief Scout's Advance Party Report was published, which brought to a close a period of reflection undertaken since January 1964 and led to significant structural changes within the organisation, with the question of a pre-Cub section having been looked into.
 The report came to the conclusion that any lowering of the age for the newly renamed Cub Scouts below 8 years old would result in difficulties in retaining the older Cub Scouts and that allowing boys under 8 should not be allowed, to maintain a uniform approach.
 Any provision for boys under 8 must therefore be developed as their own section, which was not recommended as being followed at that time.
 It did however recommend that any developments in this area be monitored by national Cub Scout leadership.